- Warning: Late repayments can cause you serious money problems. For help, contact the government’s free money advice website, MoneyHelper.

 Klarna partners with a huge range of brands like boohoo, ASOS and PrettyLittleThing.
 When you shop with one of these stores, you can select Klarna as your payment method at the checkout.
 In 2021, Klarna updated its checkout wording to make it clearer that it’s a credit product and to highlight what happens if you miss payments.

 In the UK, Klarna doesn’t charge any interest on its “Pay in 30 days” or “Pay in 3 instalments” plans.
-But the service’s “Financing” option is more like a credit card, and this does charge interest (representative APR 18.9% variable).
+But the service’s “Financing” option is more like a credit card and this does charge interest (representative APR 18.9% variable).
 You can find out more about each plan below.

 Klarna offers 3 payment structures for delaying payments for those who want to pay via Klarna.
 In 2022, Klarna will offer a “Pay Now” option as well.
 The following are the 3 current options:

 - Pay in 30 days.
 This is a credit option that allows you to complete your order without paying.
 After your goods are shipped, you’ll receive an invoice with up to 30 days to pay the full amount.
+Klarna launched a physical Klarna Card that lets you use this option, in January 2022.

 - Pay in 3 instalments.
 This credit option allows you to spread the cost of your purchase equally over 2 months.
 It requires an affordability assessment (not a full credit check) and no interest is charged.
 Payments are due first at the time of ordering, and then 30 and 60 days later.